An insulinoma is a tumor in the pancreas that produces too much insulin.

 Surgery is the recommended treatment for insulinoma.
 The tumor is first found by tests or surgery.
 Medication may be used to get patients stable before surgery.

-If there is a single tumor it will be removed.
-However, if there are many tumors, part of the pancreas will need to be removed (partial pancreatectomy).
-At least 15% of the pancreas must be left to produce its enzymes.
+If there is a single tumor, it will be removed.
+If there are many tumors, part of the pancreas will need to be removed (partial pancreatectomy).
+At least 15% of the pancreas must be left to produce its enzymes for digestion.
 This may prevent the surgeon from removing the whole insulinoma tumor.

 In most cases, the tumor is non-cancerous (benign), and surgery can cure the disease.
-However, a severe hypoglycemic reaction or the spread of a cancerous tumor to other organs can be life-threatening.
+But a severe hypoglycemic reaction or the spread of a cancerous tumor to other organs can be life-threatening.

 - Severe hypoglycemic reaction